 - The accuracy of AIS information received is only as good as the accuracy of the AIS information transmitted

-- Position received on the AIS display might not be referenced to the WGS 84 datum
+- The position received on the AIS display might not be referenced to the WGS 84 datum

-- Users must be aware that erroneous information might be transmitted by the AIS from another ship
+- Users must be aware that the AIS might transmit erroneous information from another ship

 - Not all ships are fitted with AIS

-- The OOW must be aware that AIS, if fitted, might be switched off by a certain vessel thereby negating any information that might have been received from such ship
+- The OOW must be aware that AIS, if fitted, might be switched off by a certain vessel, thereby negating any information that might have been received from such a ship.

-- It would not be prudent for the OOW to assume that the information received from other ships might not be fully accurate and of precision that might be available on own vessel
+- It would not be prudent for the OOW to assume that the information received from other ships might not be fully accurate and of precision that might be available on its vessel.

-There’s a lot more to AIS than meets the eye, we delve more into depth with the accompanying handbook both for beginners, and for those more well-versed in the world of AIS.
+There’s a lot more to AIS than meets the eye, we delve more into depth with the accompanying handbook both for beginners and those more well-versed in the world of AIS.